2.30pm – 4pm BST, 19 September 2024 ‐ 1 hour 30 mins

 Consultant hip and knee surgeon, SWLEOC London

-Mr. Vipin Asopa PhD FRCS (Tr & Orth) is a consultant hip and knee surgeon based at the South West London Elective Orthopaedic Centre.
+Mr. Vipin Asopa PhD FRCS (Tr & Orth) is a consultant hip and knee surgeon at the South West London Elective Orthopaedic Centre and Senior Clinical Lecturer at St. George’s and City, University of London.
 He has completed a PhD in Articular Cartilage Biology at the Kennedy Institute, before completing his higher orthopaedic surgical training in North West London and fellowship training at Sportsmed.SA, Adelaide and The Royal Berkshire Hospitals NHS Foundation Trust.
-He has received Orthopaedic Research UK funding to investigate the optimal conditions for harvesting stem-cells from adipose tissue.
-Additionally, Mr. Asopa is a Python coder and primary investigator for a study titled, ‘The use of Machine Learning in the early detection of failing total hip replacements.’.
-This is a project that is also being supported by ORUK.
+He has received Orthopaedic Research UK funding for a study titled, ‘The use of Machine Learning in the early detection of failing total hip replacements’.
+He is also a computer programming coder an associate editor for AI submissions to The Knee Journal.

 Consultant Orthopaedic Surgeon, GIRFT Chair